dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 Checking that a nullable variable is not equal to `null` promotes the variable to a non-nullable type.
 That lets you access members on the variable and pass it to functions expecting a non-nullable type.
-Unfortunately, promotion is only sound for local variables and parameters, so fields and top-level variables are not promoted.
+Unfortunately, promotion is only sound for local variables and parameters, so fields and top-level variables aren't promoted.

 One pattern to work around this is to copy the field's value to a local variable.
-Null checks on that variable do promote and then you can safely treat it as non-nullable.
+Null checks on that variable do promote, so you can safely treat it as non-nullable.

 {:.good}